grt107/grt-youtube-popup/README.md

 # Screenshot:
 ![Alt text](/screenshot.jpg?raw=true "Demo Screenshot")

-# How to use in your website:
+# How to use the plugin in your website:
 1- Include the plugin stylesheet ```grt-youtube-popup.css``` in your ```<head>```

   ```html